jaydenseric/graphql-upload/readme.md

 Tips:

-- File upload streams should be promisified and awaited in resolvers or else the server will send a response back to the client before the upload has completed, causing a disconnect.
+- File upload streams in resolvers should be promisified and awaited or else the server will send a response back to the client before the upload has completed, causing a disconnect.
-- Be careful to handle promise rejection and stream errors, as uploads often disconnect due to network connectivity issues or impatient users.
+- Handle promise rejection and stream errors; uploads often disconnect due to network connectivity issues or impatient users.
 - Process multiple uploads asynchronously with [`Promise.all`](https://developer.mozilla.org/docs/web/javascript/reference/global_objects/promise/all) or a more flexible solution where an error in one does not reject them all.

 See also the [example API and client](https://github.com/jaydenseric/apollo-upload-examples).